duyphong1204/Logseq/pages/ULISS___Sem4___Linguistic 1___Week 9___Midterm Sample Test.md

 		- blending
 	- e.
 The concrete realization of a morpheme:
 		- morph
-- collapsed:: true
-  2. Decide whether the following statements are true or false.
+- 2. Decide whether the following statements are true or false.
 	- a.
 Morphemes are minimal linguistic signs in the sense that they can't be divided into further signs.
 		- **T**
 	- b.
 Bound morphs are called affixes.